redbrick/docs/docs/services/api.md

 All endpoints, as well as the parameters and responses for them are documented at [https://api.redbrick.dcu.ie/docs](https://api.redbrick.dcu.ie/docs).

 Most endpoints require [HTTP basic auth](https://docs.python-requests.org/en/master/user/authentication/#basic-authentication) to use them.
-There is a default admin account with the username `root` and a password that is stored in the `root` folder in [vaultwarden](./vaultwarden.md).
+There is a default admin account with the username `root` and a password that is stored in the `root` folder in the committee vaultwarden.
 This user has permissions for every endpoint, and so should not be used in any service that requires access to the API.

 Instead, you should create an account with the specific permissions you need for that service.
 You can do this by going onto the allocation for the API on [nomad](./nomad.md) and execing into the allocation with a shell.
 You can then run `python -m app account -h` to see a list of commands for account creation and management.